 Here’s a little bit about me….

 I have had a deep curiosity in languages and cultures from a very young age.
 As I grew older, my curiosity has blossomed into an appreciation for the mutual interests that individuals from various backgrounds share.
-These interests developed into my passions, thus I have earned a degree in International Affairs from George Washington University and completed my TESOL certificate from Georgetown University; I have worked with researchers, academics and thought leaders on various topics pertaining to the well-being and advancement of marginalized communities.
+These interests developed into my passions, thus I have earned a B.A. in International Affairs and a M.A. in TESOL from the George Washington University and School for International Trainging respectively; in addition, I have completed my TESOL certificate from Georgetown University.
+Over the years, I have worked with researchers, academics and thought leaders on various topics pertaining to the well-being and advancement of marginalized communities.
 I am most passionate about promoting and ensuring quality education for women and girls, especially in lower socio-economic settings and post conflict regions.
 As an avid language and education enthusiast, I have continued to augment my language skills by studying Arabic, teaching ESOL and completing my master’s at the School for International Training.
 I believe that educational and technological advancements will contribute to innovative solutions for a broad range of societal and global issues.

 I am currently serving on the Washington D.C.
 Regional Board for Indego Africa, an organization which partners with local women artisans in Rwanda and Ghana to provide leadership and educational training.
 I also write for Girls Globe, an online magazine which focuses on the rights, health and empowerment of women and girls throughout the global community.